The product life cycle is a crucial part of understanding the development of your product.

 Stage 5: Decline

-This stage is associated with a decline in revenue which could be a result of several factors such as market saturation, increased competition, decreased demand, technological evolution, or changing user needs.
+Factors include market saturation, increased competition, decreased demand, technological evolution, or changing user needs.

 They can also sell the manufacturing rights to another business that is doing well and will continue to add new features to this product.

 When you find a product launched as ‘new and improved,’ consider it has passed through the decline stage.

 Which Is the Correct Order of the Product Life Cycle?